envoyproxy/katacoda-scenarios/api-based-dynamic-endpoint-discovery-service-configuration/finish.md

 In this scenario, you learned how configure the discovery of endpoints using a REST-JSON API.
-The scenario explained:
+The scenario covered:

-- Configuration of EDS
+- Configuring EDS

-- Add aditional endpoints to the cluster using the REST API
+- Adding endpoints to the cluster using the REST API

-- Delete endpoints using the REST API
+- Deleting endpoints using the REST API